Karma (Alicia Keys song)

-"Karma" is a song by American singer and songwriter Alicia Keys, taken from her second studio album, The Diary of Alicia Keys (2003).
-Written by Keys, Kerry Brothers, Jr., and Taneisha Smith, the song takes influence from hip hop and classical music.
-It was released as the album's fourth and final single on November 1, 2004, by J Records.
-Peaking at number 20 on the US Billboard Hot 100 and number 17 on the US Billboard Hot R&B/Hip-Hop Songs, it's the album's only single not to top a Billboard chart.
-A mashup of "Karma" with Stevie Wonder's 1972 hit "Superstition" titled "Karmastition", produced by Go Home Productions, was also released.
+"Karma" is a song recorded by American singer-songwriter Alicia Keys for her second studio album The Diary of Alicia Keys (2003).
+Written by Keys, Kerry Brothers Jr., and Taneisha Smith, the song takes influence from hip-hop and classical music.
+It was released as the fourth and final single from The Diary of Alicia Keys on October 26, 2004, by J Records.
+Peaking at number 20 on the US Billboard Hot 100 and number 17 on the US Hot R&B/Hip-Hop Songs, it is the album's only single not to top a Billboard chart.